Delta-SH/iPemCollector/README.md

-# iPemCollector
+# P2S_V1
-The project for  iPemCollector.
+The project for PECS-II system.